Martinquetz/Python_Projects/README.md

   #plt.xticks(rotation=90) :- Although this code sets the xticks at 90 degree, it however, lists all the x variables first before the chart
 ```

- - Chart of 30 most Expensive Brands
+ - Chart of 30 Most Expensive Brands
 ```py
   # Show cars Makes average prices.
 Group df by car's year of manufactured
   dfg_make=df.groupby("Make")["Price"].mean().round().sort_values(ascending=False) # converts to series